jindongwang/transferlearning/code/deep/CSG/README.md

 Theoretical guarantees on the identifiability of the causal factor and the benefits for OOD prediction are presented.

 This codebase implements the CSG methods, and implements or integrates various baselines.
-Most domain adaptation baselines (except [BNM](https://github.com/cuishuhao/BNM)) use the [dalib](https://github.com/thuml/Transfer-Learning-Library) package.
-The experiment setups on the PACS and VLCS datasets are adopted from the [domainbed](https://github.com/facebookresearch/DomainBed) repository.
-Authorships are clarified in each file or module.

 ## Requirements